← All workflows

 What happens if a disqualifying event is flagged?

-When CaseMark identifies a potential disqualifying event, it provides a detailed classification analysis along with specific remediation pathways, including waiver applications, pre-existing authority exceptions, and required disclosure recommendations under Rule 506(e).
+When CaseMark identifies a potential disqualifying event, it provides a detailed classification analysis along with specific remediation pathways — including waiver applications, pre-existing authority exceptions, and required disclosure language under Rule 506(e) for events that fall outside the disqualification window.

 Related